 *You will be teaching others how to use technology in their classrooms.
 Over the last five years I’ve learned a lot about teaching teachers technology.
 I’ll share the common pitfalls of teaching teachers technology and how to avoid them.

-*Every course has one-hour live webinars on the same day and time for three consecutive weeks.
+*Every course has one-hour live webinars on the same day and time for three to five consecutive weeks.